 Aniline Leather Products

-While the products made of Aniline Leather are many, these include belts, wallets, bags, jackets, furniture, car-seats, bicycle saddles, suitcases and other luxury items.
+While the products made of Aniline Leather are many, these include belts, wallets, bags, leather jackets, furniture, car seats, bicycle saddles, suitcases and other luxury items.

 Aniline Leather vs Semi-Aniline Leather